23rd (County of London) Battalion, London Regiment: Traditions & insignia

+Headstone of Private W. T. Knight of the 23rd Londons in the churchyard of Busbridge Church, Surrey, showing the regimental crest incorporating the Bridge House Mark of Southwark.

-The 7th Surrey RVC, and later the 23rd Londons, claimed to be the lineal descendants of the Volunteer Associations raised in South East London in 1798 during an earlier invasion scare.
-These included the Newington Surry (sic) Volunteers of two companies totalling 120 men, the Loyal Southwark Volunteers recruited across several parishes, and the Associations of St George the Martyr and St John, which associated themselves with that of the outlying parish of St Mary Newington.
-The pair of Colours of the Newington Surry Volunteers, presented by Mrs Burne (wife of one of the captains), and the single colour of the St John's Association presented by Mrs Thornton (wife of the MP), were taken over by the 7th Surrey RVC on its formation and were paraded as late as 1872 before being hung in the officers' mess at Clapham Junction.
-One of the Newington colours bore the Bridge House Mark (a combination of the Greek letter X for Christ, with the triangle of the Trinity and the circle of eternity), the symbol of Southwark.
-This symbol (described heraldically as 'an annulet ensigned with a cross pattée and interlaced with a saltire conjoined in base') was incorporated into the regimental badge of the 23rd Londons, where it appeared in a crowned circle bearing the regimental title, a scroll underneath carrying the motto 'Loyalty Unites Us'.
-This insignia was incorporated into the Regimental Colour presented in 1909 and was engraved on the headstones erected by the Commonwealth War Graves Commission (CWGC) on the World War I graves of members of 23rd Londons.
+The 7th Surrey RVC, and later the 23rd Londons, claimed to be the lineal descendants of several British Volunteer Corps infantry units raised in South East London in 1798 during the French Revolutionary Wars.
+These included the Newington Surry Volunteers, Loyal Southwark Volunteers, St George the Martyr Southwark Association, St John Southwark Association and St Mary Newington Association.
+The two colours of the Newington Surry Volunteers and the single colour of the St John Southwark Association were presented to the 7th Surrey RVC on its formation and were paraded as late as 1872 before being hung in the officers' mess at Clapham Junction.
+One of the colours of the St Mary Newington Association bore the Bridge House Mark (a combination of the Greek letter X for Christ, with the triangle of the Trinity and the circle of eternity), the symbol of Southwark.
+This symbol, described heraldically as "an annulet ensigned with a cross pattée and interlaced with a saltire conjoined in base", was incorporated into the regimental badge of the 23rd Londons, where it appeared in a crowned circle bearing the regimental title, a scroll underneath carrying the motto 'Loyalty Unites Us'.
+This insignia was incorporated into the regimental colour presented in 1909 and was engraved on the headstones erected by the Commonwealth War Graves Commission on First World War-era graves of members of 23rd Londons.

 After its service with the Royal Tank Regiment the battalion was awarded the distinction of the RTR badge with the dates 1941–45, which appears in the corner of the Regimental colour of the 4th Queen's Royal Surreys, together with three scrolls for North West Europe, North Africa and Italy.